hande-qmc/hande/documentation/manual/prereq.rst

     AOTUS provides a nice Fortran wrapper to Lua's C-API.
-For convenience (given that module files are Fortran-specific), AOTUS is included in the HANDE source distribution.
+For convenience (given that module files are Fortran-specific), AOTUS is included in the HANDE source distribution. cephes
+    Mathematical functions.
+Only the minimal subset required for the digamma (psi) function are included. dSFMT and dSFMT_F03_interface
+    dSFMT (double precision SIMD-oriented Fast Mersenne Twister) is a fast and high quality pseudo-random number generator; dSFMT_F03_interface is a Fortran 2003 wrapper to it. pyblock
+    python module for performing blocking analyses.

 Optional dependencies
 ---------------------